Natalie “Alabama” Chanin is the owner and designer of Alabama Chanin. She was born and raised in Florence, Alabama, where her company is based.

-Natalie returned to her southern hometown of Florence with the intention of producing a short documentary.
+Chanin eventually returned to her Southern home with the intention of producing a line of hand-sewn t-shirts.
+In the process of creating that project, she also produced a short documentary.
 That film, Stitch, focused on traditional quilt-making in the South, with stories told by those who stitched and were warmed by those quilts.
-Each “character” in the film had a unique story; each quilt told the tale of the joys and hardships, the friendships and family bonds of a specific time and place.
-While completing the film, Natalie learned of her hometown’s former title of
+Each “character” in the film had a unique story.
+Each quilt told the tale of the joys and hardships, and the friendships and family bonds of a specific time and place.

 While producing the film and collection of t-shirts, Natalie met many women who were former seamstresses or textile workers from the 1980’s, when her hometown’s former title was “T-Shirt Capital of the World.”
 The signing of NAFTA left many women and men unemployed as Alabama’s textile industry moved south of the border.
 This perfect storm of circumstances inspired Alabama Chanin and the newest educational arm of the company called ‘The School of Making’.